 NTP is run by a group of active members who like to get out and do a bit of work.
 We meet three or four times a year to plan that work and discuss other key activities, but the bulk of what we do is to get out onto paths and do what we can to make sure they are in good order and available for use by walkers, cyclists and riders.

-If you’d like to help NTP in its work, either by joining the committee or coming along with us to do some paths maintenance work, please get in touch with a member of the team:
+If you are interested in the work of the Group or would like to get involved, please get in touch with us by e-mailing NTP’s Chair, Michael Pryor (email@example.com) you’d like to help NTP in its work, either by joining the committee or coming along with us to do some paths maintenance work, please get in touch with a member of the team:

 Michael Pryor (Chair) – firstname.lastname@example.org